sourcegraph/handbook/content/marketing/adding_screenshots_screen_recording.md

 - If using ScreenFlow 9, you can record audio using the narration feature which can be accessed from the menu bar: **Insert** > **Narration**
 - Use your phone to record your voice-over, then import the audio file into ScreenFlow (produces a better sounding result than using your laptop microphone)

-## Adding start/end screens to videos

-We don't typically use these but that doesn't mean anything should stop you.
-Reach out in the `#marketing` channel if you need any graphics designed for your video.

 ## Embedding GIFs